Alternate Paladin

 Divine Sense

-you can expend 1 Divine Fervor to use this feature again.
+you can expend one use of Divine Fervor to use it again.

 Extra Attack

-Also beginning at 5th level, you can attack twice, instead of once, whenever you take the Attack action on your turn.
-You retain the benefits of this feature if you violate your Oath.
+Beginning at 5th level, you can attack twice, instead of once, whenever you take the Attack action on your turn.
+Moreover, if you use your action to cast a Paladin spell, you can make one weapon attack as a bonus action on that turn.

 Aura of Protection

-Your unwavering belief in yourself bolsters those around you.
-Beginning at 6th level, you exude an invisible Aura outward in a 10-foot radius as long as you aren't Incapacitated.
-Your Aura only benefits you and creatures of your choice within range.
+Unwavering belief in your creed bolsters those who stand alongside you.
+Beginning at 6th level, you exude an invisible Aura in a 10-foot radius, so long as you aren't Incapacitated.
+Your Aura only benefits you and creatures of your choice.

-Creatures under the effects of your Aura of Protection add your Charisma modifier (minimum of +0) to saving throws.
+Creatures under your Aura of Protection can add your Charisma modifier (minimum of +0) to saving throws.

-At certain levels, the radius of Aura of Protection increases as shown in the Aura Radius column on the Paladin table.
+At certain levels, the radius of this Aura increases, as shown in the Aura Radius column on the Paladin table.

 Divine Health